 - For a long-term commitment with your customers, be aware that brand and perceptions matter.

-For example, after measuring the 24 enabling capabilities of the Obtain Personal Loan supporting the Loan Service Customer Journey map as per Figure 5 above, it’s easier to conclude that the organization should focus its strategic initiative(s) toward enhancing the 4 problematic enabling capabilities (4 red arrows in Figure 5 and as shown in Figure 6).
+For example, after measuring the 24 enabling capabilities of the Obtain Personal Loan supporting the Loan Service Customer Journey map according to Figure 5, it’s easier to conclude that the organization should focus its strategic initiative(s) toward enhancing the 4 problematic enabling capabilities (4 red arrows in Figure 5 and as shown in Figure 6).

 In the development of more complete understanding of business processes, it is important to start with identifying problematic and enabling capabilities of customer journeys.
 After the steps, effective organizations will base transformative initiatives on problematic enabling capabilities focusing on important applications and their databases.
 Doing so requires understanding how to use architecture elements to define requirements more precisely, including epics and user stories commonly used in agile deliveries of projects to accelerate planning and lower the number of scrums.